 The principle of transparency requires that any information addressed to the public or to the data subject be concise, easily accessible, and easy to understand.
 Use clear and plain language and visualization where appropriate.

-Article 13 of the GDPR dictates that the data controller needs to take appropriate measures to provide information when collecting personal data from data subjects or in a situation where the data have not been obtained from the data subject.
+The organization will need to take appropriate measures to provide information when collecting personal data from individuals or in a situation where the data have not been obtained from the data subject.

 Fairness of the processing is based on the fact that the data subject is aware of how personal data is processed, how data is kept, used and collected, so they can base their opt-in on a fully informed decision.